annotorious/annotorious-website/src/content/docs/api-reference/drawing-style.md

 title: DrawingStyle
 ---

-The `DrawingStyle` defines the visual appearance of annotations in Annotorious.
+Defines the visual appearance of annotations in Annotorious.
 You can set the style via the [setStyle](#) method of your annotator instance.

 ```ts